ICSE 2025

 Link to submission: TO BE OPENED LATER

-• All submissions must not exceed 10 pages (for full papers) or 2 pages (for industrial challenge papers) for the main text, inclusive of all figures, tables, appendices, etc. Two more pages (for full papers) or one more page (for industrial challenge papers) containing only references are permitted.
+• All submissions must not exceed 10 pages (for full papers) for the main text, inclusive of all figures, tables, and appendices.
+2 pages are allowed for references.
 All submissions must be in PDF.
-Accepted papers will be allowed one extra page for the main text of the camera-ready version.

 • By submitting to the ICSE SEIP Track, authors acknowledge that they are aware of and agree to be bound by the ACM Policy and Procedures on Plagiarism and the IEEE Plagiarism FAQ.
 Papers submitted to ICSE 2025 must not have been published elsewhere and must not be under review or submitted for review elsewhere whilst under consideration for ICSE 2025.
 Contravention of this concurrent submission policy will be deemed a serious breach of scientific ethics, and appropriate action will be taken in all such cases.
 To check for double submission and plagiarism issues, the chairs reserve the right to (1) share the list of submissions with the PC Chairs of other conferences with overlapping review periods and (2) use external plagiarism detection software, under contract to the ACM or IEEE, to detect violations of these policies.